danghung1202/tour-booking/docs/stories/story-1.7-create-admin-user.md

 ---

 ### Tasks / Subtasks
-- [ ] Task 1: Create a new SQL migration file in the `supabase/migrations/` directory specifically for this one-time setup task.
+- [x] Task 1: Create a new SQL migration file in the `/web/supabase/migrations/` directory specifically for this one-time setup task.
 (AC: #1)
-- [ ] Task 2: Write an SQL `UPDATE` statement in the migration file.
+- [x] Task 2: Write an SQL `UPDATE` statement in the migration file.
 (AC: #1)
-    - [ ] Subtask 2.1: The script should target a specific user in the `profiles` table (identified by their user ID or email) and set their `role` to 'admin'.
+    - [x] Subtask 2.1: The script should target a specific user in the `profiles` table (identified by their user ID or email) and set their `role` to 'admin'.
-    - [ ] Subtask 2.2: The script should include a placeholder for the user's ID/email that the project owner will need to fill in before running.
+    - [x] Subtask 2.2: The script should include a placeholder for the user's ID/email that the project owner will need to fill in before running.
-- [ ] Task 3: Create a new markdown file in the `docs/` folder (e.g., `docs/admin-creation-guide.md`) to document the process.
+- [x] Task 3: Create a new markdown file in the `docs/` folder (e.g., `docs/admin-creation-guide.md`) to document the process.
 (AC: #2)
-    - [ ] Subtask 3.1: The document should instruct the user to first register a normal user account through the application's registration page.
+    - [x] Subtask 3.1: The document should instruct the user to first register a normal user account through the application's registration page.
-    - [ ] Subtask 3.2: It should then explain how to find the new user's ID in the Supabase dashboard.
+    - [x] Subtask 3.2: It should then explain how to find the new user's ID in the Supabase dashboard.
-    - [ ] Subtask 3.3: It must provide clear instructions on how to update the placeholder in the SQL script with the actual user ID and then run the migration.
+    - [x] Subtask 3.3: It must provide clear instructions on how to update the placeholder in the SQL script with the actual user ID and then run the migration.
-- [ ] Task 4: Add a note in the documentation emphasizing that this is a one-time setup process.
+- [x] Task 4: Add a note in the documentation emphasizing that this is a one-time setup process.
 (AC: #3)

 ---